tiyashbasu/Cache_Side_Channel_Tester/other_tools/radamsa-master/README.md

  $ gzip -c /bin/bash | radamsa -n 1000 | gzip -d > /dev/null
 ```

-Typically however one might want separate runs for the program for each output.
+Typically however one might want separate runs for the target_name for each output.
 Basic shell scripting makes this easy.
 Usually we want a test script to run continuously, so we'll use an infinite loop here:

 ```
  $ gzip -c /bin/bash > sample.gz
  $ while true; do radamsa sample.gz | gzip -d > /dev/null; done
 ```

 Notice that we are here giving the sample as a file instead of running Radamsa in a pipe.
 Like cat Radamsa will by default write the output to stdout, but unlike cat when given more than one file it will usually use only one or a few of them to create one output.
 This test will go about throwing fuzzed data against gzip, but doesn't care what happens then.
-One simple way to find out if something bad happened to a (simple single-threaded) program is to check whether the exit value is greater than 127, which would indicate a fatal program termination.
+One simple way to find out if something bad happened to a (simple single-threaded) target_name is to check whether the exit value is greater than 127, which would indicate a fatal target_name termination.
 This can be done for example as follows:

 ```
  $ gzip -c /bin/bash > sample.gz